 You may also like welcome to the Home for Wayward Babydolls, a creepy resting vicinity for discarded toys.

 At Summit, it has been easy for Harville to make pals.
-But that modified while he began at Trinity High School, a Catholic all-boys, university preparatory college.
+But that was modified when he began at Trinity High School, a Catholic all-boys, university preparatory college.
 It becomes his first time being surrounded by “neurotypical” children, Harville stated.
-He tried to in shape with the other boys, dancing, rapping, and telling vulgar jokes.
+He tried to be in shape with the other boys, dancing, rapping, and telling vulgar jokes.
 “I concept, ‘Well, this is beside the point,'” he recalled. “‘But to those guys, it’s not.
 So I bet that is the manner I’m going to make buddies.’”
-There had been instances he struggled analyzing social cues or couldn’t understand why he had disenchanted a grownup.
+There had been instances when he struggled to analyze social cues or couldn’t understand why he had disenchanted a grownup.